bibanon/android-development-codex/General/ADC-Standards.md

 ### Undocumented Features

 * **Frames:** [Frame], [Doubleframe] - Based on the tables in the iDroid Wiki front page.
 Makes it easy to frame a small wikipage in a aesthetically pleasing box.
-This may only be used on the front page.
+This should only be used on the front page.

 ## Device Guide Standards (notes)